 You can use Battle.net Item Restoration to recover sold, destroyed, or disenchanted items.
 In most cases, you’ll receive the restoration in your in-game mailbox immediately.

-If you can’t find a toy item, heirloom item, or a raw crafting material, be sure to check your collections tab before you use item restoration.
+If you can’t find a toy or heirloom item, check your collections tab before you use item restoration.
 To recover a deleted character, use character undelete in-game.

 Note: If items were sold, destroyed, or disenchanted during a recent compromise, please submit a ticket.

-If you have an active World of Warcraft account in good standing (not locked or banned), you may use item restoration once every 30 days.
+If you have an active World of Warcraft account in good standing (not locked or banned), you can use item restoration once every 30 days.

 Note: The restoration list doesn’t show items that were sold, destroyed, or disenchanted before a Faction Change or Character Transfer.